 Readiness and links to data

-Further details about the new abundance measure, including taxonomic breakdowns, a technical background section that describes the data sources and methods in greater detail, and a spreadsheet that contains a list of species within the index together with a more granular breakdown of the data are available in the annual Indicators of species abundance in England statistics release.
-The data are being published as an official statistic in development to gather feedback and facilitate user involvement in the development of the indicator.
+An interim indicator is presented here showing trends for the relative abundance and distribution of priority species at an England-level.
+A newly developed relative abundance measure was incorporated into this indicator in 2024.
+Further details about this abundance measure, including taxonomic breakdowns, a technical background section that describes the data sources and methods in greater detail, and a spreadsheet that contains a list of species within the index together with a more granular breakdown of the data are available in the annual Indicators of species abundance in England statistics release.
+The data are published as an official statistic in development to gather feedback and facilitate user involvement in the development of the indicator.

-Further details about the distribution measure including a technical background document that describes the data sources and methods in detail and include a list of species within the index, and a spreadsheet that contains a more granular breakdown of the data are published annually as England Biodiversity Indicator 4b – Status of priority species: distribution.
+Further details about the distribution measure are published annually as England Biodiversity Indicator – Status of priority species: distribution.
+This includes a technical background document that describes the data sources and methods in detail, a list of species within the index, and a spreadsheet that contains a more granular breakdown of the data.

 Methods are being developed to refine the future reporting of this indicator and to expand the taxonomic coverage.